tanmen/openapi-yaml/README.md

-# Yammy
+# openapi-yaml

-This library is a library used to manage yaml split.
+This library manages a split openapi yaml file.

 ## Extended syntax
 This library uses `$dir` to manage split yaml files.